Cloud-Foundations/Dominator/cmd/builder-tool/README.md

                                 for the tree is created and written to stdout.
                                 The source image will be fetched from the *[imageserver](../imageserver/README.md)*
+- **disable-auto-builds**: disable automatic image building for the period specified by `-disableFor`
+- **disable-build-requests**: disable automatic image building for the period specified by `-disableFor`
 - **get-dependencies**: get the dependencies for all the *[imaginator](../imaginator/README.md)* image streams and write a JSON representation to stdout
 - **get-digraph**: get the image stream dependencies represented as a directed